2023 Best Value Family, Consumer & Human Sciences Schools in Nebraska

 Best Nebraska Schools for Affordable Quality in Family, Consumer & Human Sciences

-Our analysis found Metropolitan Community College to be the best value school for family, consumer and human sciences students who want to pursue a degree in Nebraska.
-Located in the city of Omaha, MCC is a public school with a large student population.
+Our 2023 rankings named Metropolitan Community College the best value school in Nebraska for family, consumer and human sciences students.
+Located in the large city of Omaha, MCC is a public college with a large student population.

 In-state tuition fees for undergraduate students at MCC are $3,195 per year.